 16th February 2017

 Appointing fixed charge receivers can have key legal and practical benefits for lenders seeking to recover secured debt, but this is an area in which the roles of the various parties involved can cause confusion.
-Walker Morris’ Owen Ormond, a specialist in Real Estate Insolvency and Commercial Finance, explains what lenders and receivers need to understand in order for them to take full advantage of this very commercial remedy.
+Our team explain what lenders and receivers need to understand in order for them to take full advantage of this very commercial remedy.

 Appointing a receiver over an asset enables a lender to exercise a degree of control over a secured asset whilst maintaining a desirable distance from the risks and responsibilities associated with that asset.
 It can also, if used correctly, allow a lender to deal with the asset and release its value without incurring any liability.